Battles of Rzhev: Casualties of the Soviet forces

 In 2009, a television movie was aired in Russia entitled Rzhev: Marshal Zhukov's Unknown Battle, which made no attempt to cover up the huge losses suffered by Soviet forces.
 As a consequence, there were public calls in Russia for the arrest of some of those involved in its production.
 In the movie, the casualties of Soviet forces are given as 433,000 KIA.
 The journalist Alina Makeyeva, in an article of Komsomolskaya Pravda newspaper which was published on 19 February 2009, wrote: "The number presented by the historian is too low.
 There must be more than one million Soviet soldiers and officers killed!
 Rzhev and its neighboring towns were completely destroyed."; however, Makeyeva could not present any proof.
 Journalist Elena Tokaryeva in her article which was published in the newspaper The Violin (Russia) on 26 February 2009 also claimed that more than 1,000,000 Soviet soldiers were killed at Rzhev.
 The number of casualties again was raised with the claim of journalist Igor Elkov in his articled published in the Russian Weekly on 26 February 2009.
 Igor said: "The accurate number of casualties of both sides is still dubious.
-Recently, there are some opinions about from 1.3 to 1.5 million Soviet soldiers was killed.
+Recently, there are some opinions about from 1.3 to 1.5 million Soviet soldiers were killed.
 It may reach the number of 2 million".

 All this data was heavily criticized by historian A. V. Isayev.
 Referencing the data from the archives of the Russian Ministry of Defence, Isayev claimed that Igor Elkov's estimates were exaggerated, and claimed the casualties of the Soviet forces as below: